A collection of some of the best Ruskin Bond books

 Funny Side Up offers a fascinating read not only for children but readers of all ages.

-With a unique ability to look at the most regular circumstances with exceptional wit and acuity, Ruskin Bond takes his readers to his home, his countryside, his life.
+With a unique ability to look at the most regular circumstances with exceptional wit and acuity, Ruskin Bond takes his readers to his home, his countryside, and his life.

-Filled with amusing and colourful characters – monkeys, wild boars, an aunt with a phobia of flowers, an eccentric cousin who thinks he is the great cricket player Ranji, the wise seven-year-old Gautam, this collection is an absorbing read.
+Filled with amusing and colourful characters – monkeys, wild boars, an aunt with a phobia of flowers, an eccentric cousin who thinks he is the great cricket player Ranji, and the wise seven-year-old Gautam, this collection is an absorbing read.